Meet Our Team

 Annette van Niekerk

 I am Annette van Niekerk, the lady behind the phone calls and emails.
-I am Apricot Tree Centre’s Administrator, Finances, and Fundraising Coordinator.
+I am Apricot Tree Centre’s administrator, accounts coordinator, and fundraising Coordinator.

 I started my working career as a junior admin clerk at Denel and worked my way up to a technical clerk.
 I then worked for Lufthansa Cargo where I started as an Import Clerk and worked my way to the Accounting Department.